These bull drawings are part of my journey to keep improving. I'm happy to show you my sketches even though I don't feel they are a good standard.

 is a pencil with a retractable lead.

 You click the top to extend the length of lead.
-They have a really fine lead and the bonus is that you never need to sharpen them.
+They have a really fine lead and as a bonus you never need to sharpen them.

 The term cattle includes cows, bulls, steers, heifers and calves.
 You will find lots of information about bulls once you start researching cattle.
 To save some time, I'm including a brief overview here.